CAE Reading and Use of English Practice Test 14

 1 D — occasion.
 The meaning of ‘on occasion’ is ‘sometimes (not often), when needed’.

 2 A — limb.
 Life and limb is an idiom that means ‘health and well-being’.
-In this kind of questions you can’t know every single idiom.
-To make an educated guess you may go for alliteration (when words begin with the same letter like in this case) and try to listen to each construction.
+With this kind of question, you can’t know every single idiom.
+To make an educated guess, you may go for alliteration (when words begin with the same letter, like in this case) and try to listen to each construction.
 E.g. ‘life and bone’, ‘life and flesh’ sound rather awkward.

 4 C — host.
 ‘A host of something’ is a large number of it.